tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

   By targeting F1, select a probability cutoff that jointly maximizes precision and recall.
 This leads to a stable operating point where small shifts in call-centre capacity or campaign budget do not disproportionately degrade performance.

 - **Holistic Performance Metric:**
-  Unlike ROC-AUC—which focuses on ranking—and recall—which focuses on coverage—F1 gives a single, actionable number reflecting real-world trade-offs.
+  Unlike ROC-AUC which focuses on ranking and recall which focuses on coverage F1 gives a single, actionable number reflecting real-world trade-offs.
 It directly answers the question: “What proportion of calls will reach actual subscribers, while still finding as many subscribers as possible?”

 In summary, optimizing for F1 score ensures the model delivers both efficient and comprehensive subscriber outreach, aligning precisely with goals of cost control and revenue growth.